bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 ### Bushings

 <ins>Bushings</ins> are metal cylinders that sit within the blade pivot blades and are sandwich between the washers then the handles.
-Bushings minimize damage to the handles and blade by acting as a intermediate between the washer and the blade.
+Bushings minimize damage to the handles and blade by acting as a intermediate between the washer and the blade; they also keep a tight tune by being much stronger than the washer material.

 The bushing itself maintains tolerances for a long ass time, you don't need to swap these out unless the initial tune is bad.
 The only thing you need to do is
 - lubricate the pivots